Graduate Diploma in Commercial Law (GradDipCommLaw)

 Each unit of study entails 26 contact hours.
 Units are offered on a semester length basis or intensive basis.
 Semester length units are taught once a week over 13 weeks on either a Monday, Tuesday, Wednesday or Thursday evening between 6pm and 8pm.
 Intensive units of study condense the 26 hours over a period of four to five days.
 The units are then taught between 9am and 5pm over a block period.
 For example, an intensive unit may be taught two consecutive days one week and then two consecutive days in a fortnight's time.
 All classes are held in the Law School or another Sydney CBD location.

 Units of study

-Please note: some units of study may have pre-requisite requirements or prohibition guidelines and may not be available to those without a law degree.
+Please note: some units of study may have pre-requisite requirements or prohibition guidelines.
 Please check with the Sydney Law School directly if in doubt.

 Most units of study are equivalent to six credit points (one semester length); a few units are 12 credit points (full-year duration).
 Units worth six credit points normally involve 26 hours of classes over one semester, and are held at the Law School from 6 - 8 pm one night per week.

 Some units are taught on an intensive basis.
 These require a full day's attendance over a period of four to five days either between semesters or during the semester, and may take place on weekdays or weekends.